codex-storage/outsourcing-Reed-Solomon/reference/README.md

 for some of the critical routines: Goldilocks field and extension, hashing, fast Fourier transform.

+The switch between the simple but intentionally naive (and very slow) Haskell implementation and the significantly faster C bindings is controlled by by the C preprocessor flag `-DUSE_NAIVE_HASKELL` (so the faster one is the default).

 ### Implementation status

+- [ ] cabalize
 - [x] FRI prover
 - [x] FRI verifier
 - [x] proof serialization
 - [ ] serious testing of the FRI verifier
 - [ ] full outsourcing protocol
-- [ ] command line interface
 - [x] faster Goldilocks field operations via C FFI
-- [ ] quadratic field extension in C too
+- [x] quadratic field extension in C too (useful for the folding prover?)
 - [x] faster hashing via C FFI
 - [ ] faster NTT via C FFI
+- [ ] disk layout optimization
+- [ ] end-to-end workflow with input/output data in files
+- [ ] command line interface
+- [ ] even more detailed documentation of the protocol

 ### References